fedosejev/react.tips/data/how-to-create-reactjs-components-dynamically/content.md

 `Application` component is a contrainer component - it encapsulates our entire React.js application. `Image` component on the hand - renders a single image.

-Let's create the `Image` component:
+Let's create the `Image` component first:

 <figure class="figure">
 <pre>